ebrudiler/InventoryManagement/README.md

 # InventoryManagement
-The solution I have solved to Inventort Management
+The solution I have solved to Inventory Management